symbiote-h2020/EnablerLogic/README.md

 			}
 			```

-		- The second dependency is for generic part of EnablerLogic that was just installed in local maven repository.
-Be careful that the version is the same as the version in cloned repository.

-			- You can check version in cloned repository by looking in `build.gradle` for the following line:

-				``version = '0.0.1-SNAPSHOT'``

 3. Setting configuration

 	- Configuration needs to be put in `bootstrap.properties` or YMl file.
 An example is here: